igor-feoktistov/terraform-provider-flexbot/docs/resources/server.md

       # IPAM allocates IP from subnet if "ip_range" is not specified
       # For Infoblox plugin it should match "Start-End" IP's of IPv4 Reserved Range
       #ip_range = "192.168.3.32-192.168.3.64"
     }
+    # Optional (required if "data_nvme" is defined), support for NVME over TCP
+    nvme_host {
+      # required, should be either node or iscsi_initiator name.
+      # nvme host will use specified interface for discovery/connection
+      # in this example NVME host will share interface with iSCSI initiator
+      host_interface = "iscsi0"
+    }
+    # Optional, but two hosts are highly suggested for multipath
+    nvme_host {
+      host_interface = "iscsi1"
+    }
   }